sodadata/docs/api-docs/public-api-to-grafana.md

 ## Process scan results into a PostgreSQL data source
 The following example code serves as reference for adding data to a PostgreSQL data source.
 Replace it if you intend to store scan results in another type of data source.

-To the `main.py` file, add the following code which:
+1. To the `main.py` file, add the code below which:
 * connects to a PostgreSQL data source, using the psycopg2 library
 * creates a table in the data source in which to store scan results, if one does not already exist
-* processes checks list of dicts, and inserts them into table of scan results
+* processes the list of dicts, and inserts them into table of scan results
+2. From the command-line, run `python3 main.py`.

 {% include code-header.html %}
 ```python
 # POSTGRES / SQL